michael-lynch/instagram-lite/README.md

+### Important Read

+**Unfortunately this plugin is no longer usable.** *As of November 17 2015, Instagram has implemented a formal approval process for all applications using their API and has closed off all client side requests, as user authentication using oAUth is now required.
+This means you can no longer make API requests as a content owner.
+If you created your application and client ID prior to this change, you have until June 2016 until it expires.
+For more information, visit [the Instagram API documentation](https://www.instagram.com/developer/).*

-#Instagram Lite
+# Instagram Lite

 A simple, lightweight jQuery plugin used to display a user's Instagram photos.

 <a href="http://michael-lynch.github.io/instagram-lite/" target="_blank">See a demo</a>

-##Instructions
+## Instructions

 Include jQuery and the plugin in the head or footer of your page.

 ```html
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script>

 <script src="/js/plugins/instagramLite.js"></script>
 ```

 Create a list with an ID or class that will contain the user's Instagram photos.

 ```html
 <ul class="instagram-lite"></ul>
 ```

 Initialize the plugin targeting the class, ID or element and pass the function your client ID (api key) and username.

 ```js
 $('.instagram-lite').instagramLite({